cbysousa/Introducao-ao-Dash/README.md

 #Introducing Dash

-this repository contains jupyter notebooks files about the study of Python Dash library
+this repository contains jupyter notebook files about the study of Python Dash library